ioof-holdings/redux-dynostore/packages/redux-dynostore-core/README.md

 - `shallowStateHandler`: handles plain Javascript types and shallow merges the state when combining the state from different reducers
 - `defaultStateHandler`: an alias for `deepStateHandler`

 The `deepStateHandler` will generally create more accurate state trees and allows for dynamic reducers to attach to node of the state tree owned by a static reducer, but at the cost of performance.
-Using the `shallowStateHandler` will generally be more performant, but comes with the previosly mentioned contraints.
+Using the `shallowStateHandler` will generally be more performant, but comes with the previously mentioned constraints.

 ### Custom Enhancers